StevenBlack/vocab/readme.md

 ### slubber
 To do hastily and carelessly.
-A sloven (see above) slubbers his work.

 ### smarmy